 HttpProxyUsername: The username for the HTTP proxy server.
-If the destination for the web service request is an HTTP URL and you specify ProxyServer "HttpProxyUsername, the SOAP HTTP/HTTPS protocol handler creates a Proxy-Authorization header on the web service request message.
-The header is created by concatenating and encoding (base64) the HttpProxyUsername and HttpProxyPassword configuration property values.
+If the destination for the web service request is an HTTP URL and you specify ProxyServer ->HttpProxyUsername, the SOAP HTTP/HTTPS protocol handler creates a Proxy-Authorization header when authenticating with the proxy.
+The handler uses the CONNECT method for authentication.